forcedotcom/SalesforceMobileSDK-iOS/readme.md

 Discussion
 ==

 If you would like to make suggestions, have questions, or encounter any issues, we'd love to hear from you.
-Post any feedback you have on [Salesforce StackExchange](https://salesforce.stackexchange.com/questions/tagged/mobilesdk).
+Post any feedback you have on the [Mobile SDK Trailblazer Community](https://trailhead.salesforce.com/en/trailblazer-community/groups/0F94S000000kH0HSAU?tab=discussion&sort=LAST_MODIFIED_DATE_DESC).